Oklahoma Court Records

 Which Courts in Oklahoma Have Jurisdiction to Hear Traffic Violation Matters?

 In Oklahoma, Municipal courts have jurisdiction over all traffic and misdemeanors committed in violation of the local statutes and/or ordinances.
-Misdemeanors committed outside of this framework are heard in District court.
+Misdemeanors committed outside of this framework are heard in the District Court.

 How to Prepare for Traffic Court in Oklahoma